 Bill represents the presidents and other top level officers of publicly held companies and large privately held companies in employment disputes with their employers, arising from written and oral contracts.
 Bill prides himself on negotiating significant recoveries, without resorting to litigation unless absolutely necessary.

-Bill represents clients based throughout the United States, including as to their operations in Canada, Europe and Asia.
+Bill represents clients based throughout the United States, including their operations in Canada, Europe and Asia.
 He also represents foreign manufacturers in U.S. and European transactions.

 Bill’s legal career began as the law clerk for presiding Judge Robert Cannon on the newly created Wisconsin Court of Appeals.
 After a year’s clerkship, Bill accepted an associate position with Fox, O’Neill & Shannon, S.C., where he has practiced ever since.
 He became a shareholder in 1983 and was sole Managing Shareholder from 2001 to 2017.